puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 To make it clear that all of these profiles relate to the Pasture application, we'll place them in a `pasture` subdirectory within `profile/manifests`.

-Create that subdirectory:
+Create that subdirectory.

     mkdir profile/manifests/pasture

-Next, create a profile for the Pasture application:
+Next, create a profile for the Pasture application.

     vim profile/manifests/pasture/app.pp